“To be led by a tyrant is to sell yourself and those you love into slavery”” – Octavia Butler

 our perspectives of our roles and responsibilities in encouraging the young generation to take

-2. Focus on the Enemy: We should focus on speeding up the removal of the dictatorial regime with
+over. - Focus on the Enemy: We should focus on speeding up the removal of the dictatorial regime with

 full commitment and passion to organize and execute effective actions.
 The current situation is